WayneMusungu/emmerce_project/readme.md

 # Todo API.

-This is simple REST API that allows users to create, retrieve, update, and delete items from a todo list.
-The APIis using JWT Authentication and is be able to:
+This is simple REST API that users JWT authentication that allows users to create, retrieve, update, and delete items from a todo list.
-1.Retrieve a list of all todo items.
-2.Retrieve a specific todo item by ID.
-3.Update a specific todo item by ID.
-4.Delete a specific todo item by ID.

 ### Cloning the repository